casangi/casadocs/docs/tasks/task_tsdimaging.rst

    projection is applied.
 The default is SIN (slant orthographic) projection.
 The task also supports CAR (plate carrée), TAN (gnomonic), and SFL (Sanson-Flamsteed).

+   The *restfreq* parameter assign rest frequency to image.
+When the default value '' is used, the task currently internally uses REST_FREQUENCY of SOURCE table or mean frequency of given spectral window as a default value.

    .. rubric:: Image Definition (specmode)